alopezlago/QuizBowlDiscordScoreTracker/README.md

   - If using Visual Studio, you need Visual Studio 2017.5
 - Libraries from Nuget:
   - Discord.Net
+  - Microsoft.EntityFrameworkCore (Design, Tools, and Sqlite)
+  - Microsoft.Extensions (Hosting, Configuration, Configuration.Json)
+  - Serilog
   - Moq
   - These may be automatically downloaded.
 If not, you can get them by Managing your Nuget references in the Visual Studio solution.
 - Install [Libman](https://docs.microsoft.com/en-us/aspnet/core/client-side/libman/libman-cli), and run `libman restore` in the Web directory
 - You will need to create your own Discord bot at https://discordapp.com/developers.
 Follow the steps around creating your bot in Discord mentioned in the "Running the bot on your own machine" section.

 #### Runnig the bot on your own machine
 - Install [.Net Core Runtime 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 - Unzip the release
-- Create your own config file, with the name of your server and packet channels, and any custom emojis that can represent a buzz.
+- Create your own config file.
 Use the sampleConfig.txt file as an example.
 Your file should be called config.txt.
 - Go to https://discordapp.com/developers to register your instance of the bot
   - Update token.txt with the client secret from your registered Discord bot
   - Visit this site (with your bot's client ID) to add the bot to your channel